JediJeremy/libuavesp/README.md

 For more information on the UAVCAN protocol, visit the site: https://uavcan.org/

+For the difference between this and the other UAVCAN projects, imagine Pavel is sitting quietly in an office designing UAVCAN/canard so that you can build safety-critical autonomous plane networks that won't ever crash, and meanwhile I've duct-taped myself to the outside of the plane with a spanner, soldering iron and compiler toolkit shouting "Wooo!
+Let's get this thing in the air and fix it as we go!"

+- @JediJeremy

 ## Overview
 * Define datatypes for the messages you will be exchanging.
 * Create a UAVNode as the 'virtual interface' for your device.